 Ryuichi said, “But what does he look like?”

-Hoover gave me the DAT of the new (unreleased) Heartbeat album, but told me he needed it back in the morning.
+Hoover gave me a tape of the new (unreleased) Heartbeat album, but told me he needed it back in the morning.

 I listened to the whole album carefully.
 There was no guitar on it.
 I was already imagining parts.
 I started playing along with it.